HOW TO TELL IF A RUBY IS REAL

 RUBY VS. GARNET

 Garnet: Real rubies are relatively more flawed with inclusions than garnets, which are usually clearer.
 Real rubies are also a deeper and more distinct dark red, whereas garnet stones tend to be lighter and much paler.
-And finally, garnet (like tourmaline) is softer than natural rubies, with a Mohs Scale rating is 6.5 to 7.5.
+And finally, garnet (like tourmaline) is softer than genuine rubies, with a Mohs Scale rating is 6.5 to 7.5.

 STEP 2: CHECK THE RUBY'S COLOR